GetResponse for Startups: Editor's Take

 GetResponse Alternatives Worth Considering

-If GetResponse is not the right fit, here are alternatives — each with their own startup deals:
+If GetResponse is not the right fit, here are alternatives, each with their own startup deals:

 GetResponse Review FAQ

-Is GetResponse worth it in April 2026?
+Is GetResponse worth it in May 2026?

 What are the main pros of GetResponse?

-Free deal available — no payment required to claim through SaaSOffers Custom fields and pipelines that adapt to most B2B sales workflows Lead scoring and routing capabilities that scale with the team
+Free deal available.
+No payment required to claim through SaaSOffers Custom fields and pipelines that adapt to most B2B sales workflows Lead scoring and routing capabilities that scale with the team

 What are the cons of GetResponse?